 Hi, I'm Sarah.
-I've always been fussy about having clean hair, so I'd have washed it every day if I could.
+I've always been particular about having clean hair, so I'd have washed it every day if I could.
 But while I like washing it, I definitely don't enjoy spending time blow drying and straightening it.

 For as long as I remember, I always thought a shower cap which could be tied around the base of the hairline would be a great way to get all the stragglers in.
 It wasn't until years down the track after doing sewing lessons, that I remembered this idea and this time had the skills to design and make this shower cap I'd been wishing for.